best-practice-and-impact/ons-spark/ons-spark/spark-functions/logistic-regression.md

 ## Preparing the data

-In sparklyr, we will be using the `Spark ML` functions `ml_logistic_regression`, `ml_predict` and `ml_generalised_linear_regression`.
-The syntax used to call these functions is somewhat similar to logistic regression functions in R.
+We will be using the `Spark ML` functions `GeneralizedLinearRegression`/`ml_generalised_linear_regression`.
+The syntax used to call these functions is somewhat similar to logistic regression functions in python or R.
-However, there are some additional steps to take in preparing the data before the model can be run successfully.
+However, there may be some additional steps to take in preparing the data before the model can be run successfully.

 We will read the data in as follows: